thomasmontipo/thomasmontipo/README.md

 I´m software & data engineer who love new challenges & OpenSource contributions.
 My goal is to bring Science, Technology & make the world a better place.

-- :computer: I’m currently working on RCO Engenharia with continuous improvement and studying front-end development;
+- :computer: I’m currently working on Manusis as a full-stack developer with ruby on rails and Ext.JS;
-- :books: I’m constantly learning & improving my skills (HTML, CSS3 and javascript)
+- :books: I’m constantly learning & improving my skills (backend and frontend)
 - :moneybag: I'm looking for challenges that make me professional in addition to bringing solutions that can grow and improve people's lives.

 --------